"Newspaper Eat" Means "Not Tasty": A Taxonomy and Benchmark for Coded Language in Real-World Chinese Online Reviews: Phonetics Analysis

 We observed that the Phonetic Substitution class reached the highest number of deletions for both Pinyin and IPA.
 This observation was primarily driven by the use of Pinyin initials, which reduced multi-syllabic words to only Pinyin consonants and subsequently led to failures in the IPA conversion.
 For example, ``\texttt{rmb}'' was abbreviated from \texttt{\textbf{r}en2 \textbf{m}in2 \textbf{b}i4} (Chinese Yuan).
 We also observed a cross-lingual case where ``\texttt{ww}'' was coded for \begin{CJK}{UTF8}{gbsn}哈哈\end{CJK} (haha, laughter), similar to \texttt{lol} (lots of laughs).
 The origin of \texttt{w} was abbreviated from \begin{CJK}{UTF8}{min}わら\end{CJK} (\texttt{warai}, laughter) in Japanese.
 In addition, substitutions reached the second most frequent error type across all coded language categories.
 For example, \texttt{\textbf{ji}n1 ho\textbf{u4} \textbf{xia2}} (\begin{CJK}{UTF8}{gbsn}金厚呷\end{CJK}, non-lexical homophones for `really delicious' in Taiwanese) was substituted for \texttt{\textbf{zhe}n1 h\textbf{a}o\textbf{3} \textbf{chi1}} (\begin{CJK}{UTF8}{gbsn}真好吃\end{CJK}, really delicious).
 This suggested a high degree of phonetic interference, in which the target sounds were replaced by phonetically similar but intentionally incorrect variants.

 \paragraph{Phonetic Similarity and Rating Prediction Error.} We found that greater phonetic distortion in coded language was associated with higher rating prediction error, but this relationship varied across coded language categories and remained modest overall.
-The MSE between the GPT-5-mini predicted rating and the user-generated rating reached 0.31, 0.43, 0.51, 0.56, 0.86 for Ambiguous Homophone, Non-Lexical Homophone, Phonetic Substitution, Emoji Substitution, and Cross-Lingual Phonetic Encoding, respectively.
-The Spearman's $\rho$ between MSE and average CER reached 0.80 for both Pinyin and IPA, suggesting that more errors were associated with more variance between predicted ratings and user-generated ratings.
+The MSE between the GPT-5-mini predicted rating and the user-assigned rating are shown in the table \ref{tab:mse_by_class}.
+The Spearman's $\rho$ between MSE and average CER reached 0.80 for both Pinyin and IPA, suggesting that more character errors were associated with more variance between predicted ratings and user-assigned ratings.
 Yet, the correlations did not reach conventional levels of statistical significance (p-value = 0.104).

 The Cross-Lingual Phonetic Encoding class achieved the highest MSE and CER for both Pinyin and IPA, which may be due to the lack of cross-lingual context and the limited data size.
 Compared to Ambiguous Homophones, Non-Lexical Homophones achieved lower CER under both Pinyin and IPA, but obtained higher MSE in rating prediction.
 This suggested that, despite higher pronunciation similarity, the loss of lexicalized meaning in Non-Lexical Homophones impairs downstream pragmatic interpretation more.